yunyinghua/LLM-evaluate/README.md

 # LLM-evaluate

-A lightweight yet powerful Python script for benchmarking large language models.
+A script for benchmarking large language models.
-Just plug in your API key and base URL, install the dependencies, and run evaluations against any dataset placed in the `dataset/` folder.
+Just plug in your API key and base URL, install the dependencies, and run evaluations against any dataset.

 ## Start